bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 surprise as Transformer based models are performing better and better stacking up hundreds of submissions in the top conferences these days.

-There are two main problems with the traditional CNN based approaches of Re-identification - 1.
+There are two main problems with the traditional CNN based approaches of re-identification - 1.
 CNN based methods focus on small discriminative features due to a Gaussian distribution of effective receptive fields.
 2. Down-sampling operators of CNN reduce the spatial dimension of the feature-map (as you would also see that this was one of the motivations for us to use
 Layer-wise similarity discussed in the later section).

-Authors of TranReid propose to address this issues -<br/>
+Authors of TransReid propose to address these issues -<br/>
 Use of attention captures long range dependencies as complete global information is available at each layer despite its depth.
-Without down-sampling operators transformers can keep more detailed information.
+Without down-sampling operators, transformers can keep more detailed information.
 To further add robust features authors introduce two modules -
-1. Jigsaw patches module : As with vision transformer {% cite https://doi.org/10.48550/arxiv.2010.11929 %} the image is
+1. Jigsaw patches module : As with vision transformer, {% cite https://doi.org/10.48550/arxiv.2010.11929 %} the image is
 split into fixed sized patches and attention based mechanism is used to learn the features.
 This module attempts to rearrange the patch embeddings via shift and shuffle operations and regroup them for further feature learning.
 This enables robustness in the learned features and also expands on long-range dependencies.
 2. Side information embedding : In many of the re-identification datasets we have non-visual information which can not be processed by purely CNN based model.
-Therefore, there is no way of address data bias brought by cameras or viewpoints.
-This module, similar to position encoding in vision transformer, uses learnable 1D embeddings for side information suh as camera and view metadata.
+Therefore, there is no way of addressing data bias brought by cameras or viewpoints.
+This module, similar to position encoding in vision transformer, uses learnable 1D embeddings to encode side information suh as camera and view metadata.

 ![transreid-arch](/assets/imgs/2022-07-09-Excerpt-on-Reidentification/trans-reid-arch.png "TrandReid architecture")
 *<center>TransReid architecture</center>* <br/>

-For more detailed treatment of TransReid author is advised to review TransReid paper {% cite https://doi.org/10.48550/arxiv.2102.04378 %}
+For more detailed treatment of TransReid reader is advised to review TransReid paper {% cite https://doi.org/10.48550/arxiv.2102.04378 %}

-#### **Appearance and Part as descriminative features**
+#### **Appearance and Pose as discriminative features**
 **Motivation:**<br/>
 As compared to the task of person re-identification, the task of player re-identification is significantly challenging.
 Many methods base their model on appearance as discriminative feature to learn the metrics, but in case of players, appearance of almost all is similar - for example in a game of football the general physique of all the players would be on average similar.
-Almost all players from same team will wear similar jersey, exception being goal-keepers, but there is only one goalkeeper in a team.
-Now, you might be able to identify player based on their jersey numbers but remember we have to re-identify players from different camera views, and it is more likely than not that the jersey numbers are either not visible in the given view or too obscure to even be detected let alone be identified as can be seen below.
+Almost all players from same team will wear similar jersey, exception being goal-keepers, but there is only one goalkeeper in a team on the field.
+Now, you might be able to identify player based on their jersey numbers but remember we have to re-identify players from different camera views, and it is more likely than not that the jersey numbers are either not visible in the given view or too obscure to even be detected let alone be identified as can be seen from below pictures.
 <html>
 <p style="text-align:center;">
 <img src="/assets/imgs/2022-07-09-Excerpt-on-Reidentification/obscure_imgs.png" width=100 height=200>